OpenTreeOfLife/reference-taxonomy/doc/method/results.md

        6178  new tip (homonym)
      267746  new internal node, part of graft
        1909  refinement
-       7938  merged into larger taxon
+       7938  absorbed into larger taxon
-       3158  merged into larger taxon due to conflict 6235858  total
+       3158  absorbed into larger taxon due to conflict 6235858  total

 [why is the merge total different from the alignment total?]